 Another important question to ask yourself is – will I do it?
 Don’t make your routine overly complicated and don’t include things that you’re unlikely to do.

-Yeah, for some reason I started from talking about routines in general but ended up with a morning routine.
+Yeah, for some reason, I started by talking about routines in general but ended up with a morning routine.
 But the same principles work for every type of routine, so don’t be confused.

 - Try And Improve

 There is one more step to creating a routine though.